kumahq/kuma-website/docs/docs/1.3.0/installation/openshift.md

 ### 2. Run Kuma

-Once downloaded, you will find the contents of Kuma in the `kuma-` folder.
+Once downloaded, you will find the contents of Kuma in the `kuma-1.3.0` folder.
 In this folder, you will find - among other files - the `bin` directory that stores the executables for Kuma, including the CLI client [`kumactl`](/docs/1.3.0/documentation/cli/#kumactl).

 ::: tip
 **Note**: On OpenShift - of all the Kuma binaries in the `bin` folder - we only need `kumactl`.